Working with Tasks

-Sometimes it is not possible to complete a task as scheduled and it needs to be split into two or more parts.
-Aspose.Tasks for .NET supports this Microsoft Project feature.
+Sometimes it is not possible to complete a task as scheduled, and it needs to be split into two or more parts.
+Microsoft Project supports task splitting, and Aspose.Tasks for .NET provides the same functionality programmatically.

 Splitting Tasks